 By creating an ecommerce website.

 But what is an ecommerce website, exactly – and what are its key features and functionality?
+What are the popular types of websites you can take inspiration from?
 What are the best practices for designing and running an ecommerce website, what are the security risks – and how can you build one, in just eight simple steps?

 Read on to find out.